To embalm or not – your options

 Many families opt to delay the transfer into our care taking time to acknowledge the death and to say goodbye.
 They gather together and ‘lay out’ the deceased, washing and dressing them, a natural extension of the care given in life.

-A requirement of a Natural Burial is that the deceased is not embalmed, in this instance the deceased can be kept in a temperature controlled environment until the day of the funeral.
+A requirement of a Natural Burial is that the deceased is not embalmed, so our recommendation would be CoolCare, keeping the body in a chilled environment.

 If you have decided to take care of the deceased at home yourselves until the day of the funeral, we have a step by step guide we can email you.